saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclcds00.jpg">

 * Right click on the S4H_SD_DEM folder and choose New > Other ABAP Repository Object.
+Note that on later or updated Eclipse IDE's (i.e. with a later version of the ABAP development tools) the menu item might be named "ABAP Repsitory Object".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclcds01.jpg">